JonathanGrossmanITC/fullstack_html_css_basics/03_day_three.md

 ## [CSS Animations](#css-animations)

-CSS animations let you change the style of an HTML element.
-By gradually changing an element's location on the page, size, orientation, and more, you can animate parts of your page.
+CSS animations let you change the style of an HTML element, either when the page loads or triggered by an event on your web page, like a click, input, hover, or other event.
+By gradually changing an HTML element's design, location on the page, size, orientation, and more, you can animate parts of your page.

 Two important toolsets for CSS animations are transitions and keyframes.